aaronpoetra/kong-lambda/kong/README.md

     </p>
     </details>

-8. For ``Authentication Bearer`` token, We are still need to construct this ``key`` into a encoded token.
+8. For ``Authentication Bearer`` token, We are still need to construct this ``key`` into an encoded token.
 Please visit https://jwt.io/ and proceed as below:
     [![JWT Construction](../misc/jwt-construction.png "JWT Construction")]()

     - Input your JWT algorithm into the header section.